ejhall78/docker-compose-examples/react-python-postgres/README.md

 docker compose down
 ```

 This will stop and remove the containers.
-However, the data in the named volumes (e.g., `db_data`, `backend_data`) will persist.
+However, the data in the named volumes (e.g., `db_data`) will persist.

 **Data Persistence:**

 * The data for the Postgres database is stored in the `db_data` volume.
 This ensures that your database data is not lost when the containers are stopped or removed.

-* The `backend_data` volume is available for the backend service to store persistent data.
-If your backend application doesn't require persistent data storage, you can remove the `backend_data` volume from the `docker-compose.yml` file.

 **Important Notes:**